 Don’t Be Afraid To Be Clever

 Women working in a male-dominated environment tend to hold back quite a lot of the time because they are anxious about the way that their ideas and opinions will be taken by their colleagues.
 This is such a shame because it means that your brilliant ideas are never going to see the light of day and your peers won’t realize your true potential.
-Be bold with your ideas and don’t be afraid to stick your neck out, the chances are you will get a good reaction if your ideas are good and it will teach your male counterparts that any prejudices they might have are unfounded.
+Be bold with your ideas and don’t be afraid to stick your neck out.
+Chances are you will get a good reaction if your ideas are good.
+It will also teach your male counterparts that any prejudices they might have are unfounded.

 Men have a lot of expectations when it comes to women working in the construction industry and most of them aren’t great.
 A lot of them are going to be expecting you to turn up in a pair of high heels and a dress, completely unprepared for your job.
 Challenging these expectations is the best way to change attitudes towards women in the construction industry.
 Make sure that on the first day, you get the best work shoes and other safety equipment so you are ready to start working right away.
 Don’t give people even the tiniest reason to confirm their preconceptions of you.